Great minds think alike

 Though he made that verse, Those words were made before.
 Good wits doe jumpe.

 That citation uses 'jump' with a meaning long since abandoned in everyday speech, that is 'agree with; completely coincide'.
-Laurence Sterne repeated that usage in Tristram Shandy, 1761:
+Laurence Sterne repeated that usage in The Life and Opinions of Tristram Shandy, Gentleman, 1761:

 Great wits jump: for the moment Dr. Slop cast his eyes upon his bag the very same thought occurred.